microsoft/cppwinrt/README.md

 C++/WinRT is part of the [xlang](https://github.com/microsoft/xlang) family of projects that help developers create APIs that can run on multiple platforms and be used with a variety of languages.

+## Building C++/WinRT

+To build this repository, run the `build_test_all.cmd` script in the root of the repository.
+This is the only supported way to build this repo; running MSBuild on the top-level solution file (or on the project files directly) will not work correctly.

 # Contributing